Skip to main content

 The European Solidarity Corps Programme offers young people opportunities for acquiring knowledge, improving skills and developing social competences, and gaining work experience under Volunteering Activities, Traineeships and Jobs, and Solidarity Projects.
 The Programme is administered in Poland by the Foundation for the Development of the Education System.

-Programmes / projects co-funded by the EU and the national budget: see the PO WER and the European Funds for Social Development programmes in chapter 13.1.
+Programmes / projects co-funded by the EU and the national budget: see pupil mobility projects supported by the European Funds for Social Development programmes in Chapter 13.1

 Other European initiatives